DEAL

 Usage

-DEAL does not delay the records.
+1. DEAL does not delay the records.

-If the DEAL stage discovers that its primary or secondary input streams are not connected, the DEAL stage ends.
+2. If the DEAL stage discovers that its primary or secondary input streams are not connected, the DEAL stage ends.

-If the SECONDARY or KEY operand is specified and the DEAL stage discovers that the output stream it needs to write the next record to is not connected; DEAL ends and any remaining input records are not fully processed.
+If the SECONDARY or KEY keyword is specified and the DEAL stage discovers that the output stream it needs to write the next record to is not connected; DEAL ends and any remaining input records are not fully processed.

-Leaving an output stream unconnected will not cause records to be dropped; it causes DEAL to end.
+3. Leaving an output stream unconnected will not cause records to be dropped; it causes DEAL to end.

 Examples

-The following example pipeline shows how you might use DEAL to control the order in which a particular output stream receives a record.
-By specifying the SECONDARY operand on the DEAL stage; the pipeline writes input records to specific output streams defined by the LITERAL stage command in the third pipeline.
+1. The following example pipeline shows how you might use DEAL to control the order in which a particular output stream receives a record.
+By specifying the SECONDARY keyword on the DEAL stage; the pipeline writes input records to specific output streams defined by the LITERAL stage command in the third pipeline.

 **** Top of file ****